xapian/xapian/xapian-core/docs/glossary.rst

  In Xapian (as opposed to a relational database system) a database consists of little more than indexed documents: this reflects the purpose of Xapian as an information retrieval system, rather than an information storage system.
  These may also occasionally be called Indexes.
-Chert is the backend used from Xapian 1.2 onwards; Flint was used from Xapian 1.0 onwards; Quartz was used in older versions.
+Glass is the default backend used by Xapian 1.4; Chert was the default backend used by Xapian 1.2; Flint was used by Xapian 1.0; Quartz was used prior to Xapian 1.0.

 **Document ID**
  A unique positive integer identifying a document in a Xapian database.